router-resources/Router-Protocol-iDappathhon-Project-Ideas/README.md

 **Cross-chain social media platforms using Router Protocol**: Build a social media platform that allows users to interact with smart contracts on a chain with lower transaction fees while securely storing posts on a more secure chain.

+**Don't just read the ideas, bring them to life!
+Join the iDappathon, unleash your creativity, and build amazing iDapps based on these ideas.**

+**Happy hacking!**

 # ⭐️ `Star us`